infor-design/enterprise/src/components/circlepager/readme.md

 ---
 ## Code Example

 Use the below example markup to create a circle pager, then call `$(elem).circlepager()` to invoke.
-The structure of the circle pager is that you have a `<div class="circlepager">` followed by a `slide` container and then one slider per "page".
+The structure of the circle pager is `<div class="circlepager">` followed by a `slide` container with one slider per "page".
 The page content goes inside a `slide-content` element.
 Make sure to have css to configure your slide content.
 The slides should be the same width and height.

 ```html
 <div class="circlepager example1">